Ikabot-Collective/ikabot/README.md

 7. Login daily

 	For those who do not want to spend a day without their account login.
+This feature also collects the ambrosia fountain if it is available.

 8. Alert attacks

-	It alerts by telegram if you are going to be attacked.
+	It alerts by Telegram if you are going to be attacked.
 You can configure how often _ikabot_ checks for incoming attacks.

 9. Donate automatically